zhexiangzhang/zhexiangzhang.github.io/content/posts/MLSYS/MOE/Fiddler.md

 with 24GB memory.
 Compared to existing offloading methods, Fiddler improves the single-batch inference latency by 8.2 times on Quadro RTX 6000 and 10.1 times on L4 GPU on average across different input/output lengths.
-## Problem

-Distributed MoE training and inference is inefficient, mainly due to the interleaved all-to-al